pbersiczuehlke/azure-petstore/workshop/01_run_locally/README.md

 ## Task 1.2:
 Run the Petstore locally.
 It should be noted that the frontend `petstoreapp` service needs to be set up to connect to the backend services.
-It is recommended to create a new bridge network in Docker with which all the services will be connected.

 Every service allows us to set the port number under which it will be exposed:
 * For the `petservice`: `PETSTOREPETSERVICE_SERVER_PORT`